litvinovserge/WebAcademy/HomeWork_9/README.md

 # WebAcademy
-Tic Tac Toe game v.1
+Tic Tac Toe game v.1 \n
 PyQT5 was used for GUI